-To install an optional PCMCIA card in the 610CT, follow the steps below and refer to figure 4-8.
+To install the PC card in the computer, follow the steps below and refer to Figure 4-8:

-1. Insert the PCMCIA card as shown in figure 4-8.
+1. Insert the PC card as shown in Figure 4-8.
 When the card is almost fully seated, you will feel some resistance.
 Press gently to assure a firm connection, but do not force the card into position.

-Figure 4-8 Installing the PCMCIA card
+Figure 4-8 Installing the PC card

-- 2. When the card is fully seated, an eject button will pop out; the top button is for the top connector and the bottom button is for the bottom connector. - 3.
+- 2. When the card is fully seated, an eject button will pop out; the top button for the top connector and the bottom button for the bottom connector. - 3.
 Pull the eject button slightly and bend it to lock the card. - 4.
 Close the cover. - 5.
-Replace the battery pack and optional memory module as described in sections 4.2 and 4.3.
+Install the battery pack as described in Section 4.2.